Undergraduate Course Descriptions

 COMM 494: Honors & Capstone Thesis (Ben-Porath/Woolf)

-First semester of the two semester thesis course; completed during the Fall semester of senior year.
 The senior thesis provides a capstone intellectual experience for Honors students and Communication and Public Service Program (ComPS) participants.
-Students conduct a primary research study on a communication related issue over the course of two semesters.
+Students conduct a primary research study on a communication-related issue over the course of two semesters.
 Students should consult with and arrange for a faculty supervisor no later than the summer before senior year.
-Students must also file a designated form and topic statement, approved and signed by the supervising faculty member no later than the first day of class.
+Students must also file a designated form and topic statement, approved and signed by the supervising faculty member, no later than the first day of class.
 Required of all students planning to enroll in COMM 495 or COMM 499 in the Spring.
 All Honors students must have a 3.5 cumulative GPA at the end of junior year for eligibility.
 See the Annenberg website for complete eligibility requirements.

 COMM 495: ComPS Capstone Thesis (Various Faculty)